dennis1248/mank-mirror/README.md

 ## mank (MANange Kernel)
 ### About
 Mank is a script used to manager installed kernels.
-It can be used to gather information on currently installed Linux kernels, initial RAM filesystems, kernel headers and bootloader entries and also remove them.
+It can be used to gather information on currently installed Linux kernels, initial RAM filesystems, kernel headers and bootloader entries and remove them.

 ### Common commands
 * `mank -h` Show mank manpage with more commands and examples